ylhyra/ylhyra_content/not_data/content/explanations/Alphabet/L.md

 It appears in the following situations:

-*When a double L is folllowed by an '''s''':
+*When a double L is followed by an '''s''':
 **fulls, alls, fjalls
 *In words that are foreign loanwords:
 **`halló`, `milljón`, `brilljant`, `kanilbollur`, núll